awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/README.md

 Once the training is completed, we can find the following files in the `Result Path` mentioned above:
 - The trained model `model.pth`.
 If hyperparameter search is performed, this will be the best model found.
+- The evaluation result `eval.txt`.
+If hyperparameter search is performed, this will be the result for the best hyperparameters found.
 - The experiment configuration `configure.json`.
 If hyperparameter search is performed, this will be the best hyperparameters found, otherwise it will be just the setting specified in `model_configuration/{model_name}.json`.